-CAREFULLY CURATED EYEWEAR AND SUNGLASSES FROM PREMIUM INDEPENDENT BRANDS
+CAREFULLY CURATED EYEWEAR FROM PREMIUM INDEPENDENT BRANDS

 Most descriptions of Garrett start by stating that he's the son of Larry Leight, the founder of Oliver Peoples.
 But you know what?
 He can stand on his own now.
 I'm guessing that there are a number of people describing Larry as Garrett's father.
 Either way, producing eyewear is clearly in his blood.